 Look like you spent the day at the beach with long blonde surfer hair.
 When it comes to long blonde hair, it looks easy-breezy, but it does take serious effort.
 Coloring, toning, and cutting every couple of months will keep it looking fresh and healthy.
 When curling your hair, it will be helpful to have some layers so your curls will hold.
 You will get more body and movement.
 Use a salt spray to finish and get a beachy look.

 This curly mid-length cut tames even the thickest natural hair.
 A shoulder-length style is your best bet if you’re trying to strike a balance between longer locks and bouncier curls.
-Note that to preserve your curl pattern without sacrificing weight, it’s better to cut your hair when it’s dry.
+Note that it’s better to cut your hair when it’s dry to preserve your curl pattern without sacrificing weight.

 Try a bold trend with a silver shaggy cut.
 A shaggy cut for thick hair will give movement to your heavy strands.
 If you wear your hair with layers, a shag cut is perfect.
 All the layers will release some unneeded weight, and you will get lift and volume.

-Thick blonde balayage will be the perfect color for you if you like warm golden or even caramel shades of blonde.
-I think it’s a bold color achieved by free-hand heavy paint balayage that looks fantastic on straight-to-wavy hair textures.
-If you opt for it, be prepared to spend a lot on suitable hair cosmetics like Olaplex.
+Thick blonde balayage will be the perfect color if you like warm golden or even caramel shades of blonde.
+It’s a bold color achieved by free-hand heavy paint balayage that looks fantastic on straight-to-wavy hair textures.
+If you opt for it, be prepared to spend much on suitable hair cosmetics like Olaplex.

-Haircuts for thick hair look amazing when paired with a platinum blonde hair color and dark roots!
+Short haircuts for thick hair look amazing when paired with a platinum blonde hair color and dark roots!
 Don’t just pull off a common short and thick hairstyle.
 Take a step up!
-Rock a deep side-parted, asymmetrical bob.
-To style thick hairstyles like this blunt chop, use minimal texture, and you’re good to go.
+Rock a deep, side-parted, asymmetrical bob.
+Style thick hairstyles like this blunt chop, use minimal texture, and you’re ready.

 One of the best thick hairstyles is a modern wavy lob that is suitable for women with thicker hair that is straight or wavy and hits just below the shoulders.
 The best way to achieve such a stunning medium haircut is to have a stylist do a lot of texturizing and create longer layers to remove bulk and weight from your hair.
 It will also make hair styling a lot easier if you use a 1 1/4” curling iron.